MichaelStruck/SmartThings/Other-SmartApps/Life360-Helper/README.md

-Monitors the Life360 presence sensors to trigger differnt Hello, Home phrases depending on the current mode.
+Monitors the Life360 presence sensors to trigger differnt Hello, Home phrases depending on the current modes.